Conference Information

 Double-Blind Reviewing

-POPL 2025 will use a full double-blind reviewing process (similar to the one used for POPL 2023 and 2024 but different from the lightweight double-blind process used in previous years).
+POPL 2027 will use a full double-blind reviewing process (similar to the one used in recent years (POPL 2023 - 2026) but different from the lightweight double-blind process used before then).
 This means that identities of authors will not be made visible to reviewers until after conditional-acceptance decisions have been made, and then only for the conditionally-accepted papers.
 The use of full double-blind reviewing has several consequences for authors.

 Submissions: Authors must omit their names and institutions from their paper submissions.
 In addition, references to authors’ own prior work should be in the third person (e.g., not “We build on our previous work …” but rather “We build on the work of …”).

 Supplementary material: Authors are permitted to provide supplementary material (e.g., detailed proofs, proof scripts, system implementations, or experimental data) along with their submission, which reviewers may (but are not required to) examine.
 This material may take the form of a single file, such as a PDF or a tarball.
-Authors must fully anonymize any supplementary material.
+Authors must fully anonymize any supplementary material, and there is no option to submit non-anonymized material.

 Author response: In responding to reviews, authors should not say anything that reveals their identity, since author identities will not be revealed to reviewers at that stage of the reviewing process.